-The Industrial Commission State of North Dakota Bismarck, North Dakota
+North Dakota Building Authority State of North Dakota Bismarck, North Dakota

-We have audited the financial statements of the North Dakota Building Authority, a component unit of the State of North Dakota, for the year ended June 30, 2015.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated June 12, 2015.
-Professional standards also require that we communicate to you the following information related to our audit.
+We have audited the financial statements of the North Dakota Building Authority, a component unit of the State of North Dakota, as of and for the years ended June 30, 2017 and 2016, and have issued our report thereon dated September 5, 2017.
+Professional standards require that we advise you of the following matters relating to our audit.